 This is İstanbul; a city split between two continents; Asia and Europe; a bustling, diverse culture of dichotomies.
 A city where multiple religions are practiced; where historic traditions are still apparent, but room is also made for modern culture to shine through.

-Sasha and I spent three weeks in Istanbul in the hot summer month of August.
-We wanted to visit other parts of Turkey, but because this is our fifth country in 8 months on our digital nomad journey through Europe, we were growing a bit travel weary and wanted to stay put and live like a local for a bit.
+Sasha and I spent around one month in Istanbul in the hot summer month of August.
+We wanted to visit other parts of Turkey, but because it was our fifth country in 8 months on our digital nomad journey through Europe, we were growing a bit travel weary and wanted to stay put and live like a local for a bit.
 In this blog post I’ll cover the following topics:

 - How to get around